 Management, including our Chief Executive Officer and Principal Financial Officer, conducted an evaluation of our internal control over financial reporting based on the framework and criteria established in Internal Control-Integrated Framework, issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-This evaluation included review of the documentation of controls, evaluation of the design effectiveness of controls, testing of the operating effectiveness of controls and a conclusion regarding this evaluation.
-Based on this evaluation, management concluded that our internal control over financial reporting was not effective as of December 31, 2022.
+This evaluation included review of the documentation of controls, evaluation of the design effectiveness of controls, testing of the operating effectiveness of conclusion regarding this evaluation.
+Due to the small number of employees dealing with general controls over information technology security and user access, management believes this constitutes a material weakness in financial reporting.
+Based on this evaluation, management concluded that our internal control over financial reporting was not effective as of December 31, 2023.